 I promise not to bore you with all the mom cliches, but earlier this year, my little lazy baby turned one.
 I can’t believe how quickly a year went, so much has happened, etc., etc.

-Margot’s first flight was when she was just over seven weeks old, and since then, she’s been across the Atlantic on four roundtrip flights, visited nine countries, and traversed more than a dozen cities.
+Margot’s first flight was when she was just over seven weeks old.
+Since then, she’s been across the Atlantic on four roundtrip flights, visited nine countries, and traversed over a dozen cities.

 We’ve taken her on trains and planes and road trips, and have a line-up of adventures to come.
-I’m not bragging on her tiny behalf, I’m just pointing out that we are potentially insane, but also relatively well-versed in what it takes to not only travel with a baby, but feel comfortable doing it again.
+I’m not bragging on her tiny behalf.
+I’m just pointing out that we are potentially insane.
+We’re also relatively well-versed in what it takes to not only travel with a baby, but feel comfortable doing it again.
 And again and again.

 So, I figured I’d take some time to answer all the questions I’ve gotten over the past year of baby-led escapades.

 What do you take with you?